esphome/esphome-docs/components/display_menu/graphical_menu.rst

 a hierarchical menu primarily intended to be controlled either by a rotary encoder with a button or a five-button joystick controller.

-The component needs to be connected to an instance of a Graphical LCD display, which like :ref:`ssd1306-i2c`.
+The component needs to be connected to an instance of a Graphical LCD display, like :ref:`ssd1306`.

 .. code-block:: yaml